lazhoff/mule-secureprops-cli/README.md

 In the UI:

-Choose a folder containing Postman JSON or Mule YAML/Properties files.
+Choose a folder containing Mule YAML or Properties files.

-Click Encrypt or Decrypt for either Postman or Properties.
+Click Encrypt or Decrypt.

 File preview appears on the right; logs are shown at the bottom.